Fr\"oberg's Theorem, vertex splittability and higher independence complexes: The graded Betti numbers

 where $J_1=I_{r-1}(\widetilde{K_{n}})$ and $J_2=I_{r}(K_{n-1})$.
 Observe that $\widetilde{K_{n}}=K_{n-1}$.
 Hence using Theorem \ref{Betti splitting} and by the induction on $n$ and $r$, we have, for $1\le i\le n-r$,

 \end{proof}

 \begin{remark} The ideal $I_r(K_n)$ is same as the edge ideal of the $(r+1)$-complete hypergraph $K_n^{r+1}$ defined by Emtander \cite{Emtander}.
-Thus Theorem \ref{complete graph case} shows that the edge ideal of the complete hypergraph $K_n^{r+1}$ is vertex splittable and it also provides an alternative way to compute the graded Betti numbers. \end{remark}
+Thus Theorem \ref{complete graph case} shows that the edge ideal of the complete hypergraph $K_n^{r+1}$ is vertex splittable. \end{remark}